 Mirai worm demonstrated the impact of having default usernames and passwords on IoT devices.
 In many cases, these were hard coded into systems.
 This is the most common vulnerability that can come up with IoT devices and given the sheer volume of devices, this vulnerability has high impact.
 The most obvious answer to this vulnerability is that owners of each IoT device should reset the default accounts and passwords.
 But that is easier said than done given the huge amount of awareness drive to be created and inertia people have to make changes to their device default configurations.
 A better way would be for the IoT vendors to devise methods such as forced change of password during set up by a user or having default passwords made unique to each device linked to some device identifier.

 2. Securing the web applications that interact with IoT devices

 IoT devices can be compromised through the web applications that control them.
 The vulnerabilities on web applications have been documented widely including at OWASP project and solutions are known for fixing such vulnerabilities.
 Organizations that have large IoT devices and applications should have periodic web application scanning and mitigation.

 3. Security monitoring of traffic and commands

-Every security attack, and the subsequent compromise, leaves a trail of substantial information behind it.
-This information can be in the form of disrupted network topology or traffic flow, or modified configurations of the IoT device.
-These can serve as an indicator of security compromise and can enable the organisation to not just spot vulnerabilities before an attack, but also to detect an attack which is in progress.
-Hence, security monitoring and analysis becomes imperative to ensure safety of a network.
+Every security attack and the subsequent compromise leaves a trail of substantial information behind it.
+This information can be in the form of disrupted network topology or traffic flow or modified configurations of the IoT device.
+These can serve as an indicator of security compromise and can enable the organization to not just spot vulnerabilities before an attack, but also to detect an attack which is in progress.
+Hence, security monitoring and analysis become imperative to ensure the safety of a network.

 4. Software security practices in design and coding